What order do I put my guitar effect pedals in?

 >> Delay – Delay and reverb, the spatial effects.

-It’s important to remember pedals do not really go wrong, or will they stop working if you put them in the wrong order, they just might not sound the same, they will sound different.
+It’s important to remember pedals do not really go wrong, or will they stop working if you put them in a different order, they just might not sound the same, they can sound very different.

 I personally like to experiment putting pedals in different orders, trying to make some unique sounds and not sticking to the rules.
 Theory here provides the basics.